 Anna Haensch is an assistant professor at Duquesne University and was one of the original editors.
 She was born in Germany, grew up in Vermont, and received her Ph.D. from Wesleyan University in May 2013.
 In the summer after completing her degree, she was the AMS-AAAS Mass Media Fellow at NPR.
 Her research is in number theory, specifically quadratic forms and classical representation problems.
 When she's not doing math, she's writing and tweeting about it, follow her @extremefriday.

 Evelyn Lamb was also one of the original editors, along with Anna.
 See the collection of all her posts on this blog.
 She is pursuing a career in freelance writing and we wish her the best!

-Evelyn Lamb is a postdoc at the University of Utah.
+Evelyn left a postdoc at the University of Utah to live the freelance math writing life.
 Her research interests are harmonic maps and higher Teichmüller theory.
 She has a Ph.D. in math from Rice University, and during her time in graduate school Evelyn was an AMS-AAAS Mass Media Fellow at Scientific American.
 She still blogs for them at Roots of Unity.